ashwinreddy/blog/_notes/Public/Sprachspiel.md

 feed: hide
 ---

 _Sprachspiel_ is a concept of a [[Language]]-[[Game]] used by [[Wittgenstein]].
-Early in his work, Wittgenstein argued that language was about meaning.
+Early in his work, Wittgenstein argued that language was about [[Meaningness]].
 But Sprachspiel is a concept that looks at how language is used.
 It is a rather flexible and open concept, so we begin with examples Wittgenstein himself used.

 > * Giving orders, and obeying them --
 > * Describing the appearance of an object, or giving its measurements --